DoDAO-io/uniswap-intro-course/generated/explanations/manage-position.md

  ## Manage Position

  **Collect Fees**
 Liquidity providers (LPs) can earn fees in proportion to their share of the liquidity pool.

+## Simulation

+You can try this simulation: [Collect Fees](https://uniswap.university/simulations/view/collect-fees-uniswap/0)

+## Details
 Here are the detailed steps on how to collect fees in the Uniswap interface for Uniswap V3:

 ### Step 1 - Select Pool
 Once your wallet is connected, click on the "Pool" tab in the top navigation bar.
 This will open the Pool management section.
 In the Pool management section, you'll see a list of your active liquidity positions, if any.
 Each position will show the token pair, the price range you've set, and the liquidity you've provided.